 - An appellate court in Washington state upholds liability in $2.2 million dog bite case against animal control

 - Few defenses available to counter dog bite statute in Iowa

 - $36 million awards for punitive damages in Georgia

 - Dog whisperer sued for negligence in dog bite attack in California

 - Provocation and comparative fault in a California dog bite lawsuit

 - Dog bite analysis of chimpanzee mauling in Connecticut

 - Animal behavior and assumption of risk involving a St. Bernard

 - How does animal behavior expert opinion apply to dog bite law in California & Arizona?

-- Criminal prosecution for fatal dog attacked by Doberman on toddler in Michigan?
+- Criminal prosecution for fatal dog attacked by Doberman on a toddler in Michigan?